newaijj/bloons/README.md

 Known limits:

-- **You only learn towers you build.** An opponent playing something you never touch stays unpriced and falls back to blob area against a flat $400.
+- **You only learn towers you build.** An opponent playing something you never touch stays unpriced and falls back to the published median base cost, $475 flat.
 Those sites are counted as `tower_unpriced` and called out on the overlay rather than being given a number that looks as earned as a learned one.
+The fallback used to scale blob area against $400, spanning $240–$1200; tested against the learned library, area vs cumulative cost came out at **r = −0.219, n = 6** — wrong sign, and far too few points to read as a real negative.
+The multiplier was carrying no information, so the spread it produced was noise dressed as detail. n = 6 has not settled this; the upgrade path is to take the prior from the distribution of learned costs once the library is big enough to have one, which needs no table at all.
 - **The sell refund ratio is assumed at 75%**, not measured, until a sell on your own board pairs with a cash rise.
 The pairing is implemented; it has not yet fired on a real match.